cockroachdb/docs/src/current/v24.1/ui-physical-cluster-replication-dashboard.md

 <img src="{{ 'images/v24.1/ui-logical-bytes.png' | relative_url }}" alt="DB Console Logical Bytes graph showing results over the past hour" style="border:1px solid #eee;max-width:100%" />

-The **Logical Bytes** graph shows you the throughput of the replicated bytes.
+The **Logical Bytes** graph displays the throughput of the replicated bytes.
 The graph displays the rate at which the logical bytes (sum of keys + values) are ingested by all replication jobs.

 Hovering over the graph displays: